640 South State StreetDover, Delaware 19901

 Marijuana screen, drug abuse screening test, DAST, marijuana drug test (urine), drug abuse test

-This is a two-part urine test to look for delta-9-tetrahydrocannabinol, or THC, the active ingredient in marijuana.
-The test can find out whether THC or chemical breakdown products of marijuana called metabolites are in your urine.
+This is a two-part urine test to look for delta-9-tetrahydrocannabinol, or THC.
+THC is the active ingredient in marijuana.
+The test can find out if THC or related chemicals from marijuana called metabolites are in your urine.
 The test is considered quite accurate.
-You may have to do the urine test in a doctor's office or with a technician present.
+You may have to do the urine test in a health care provider's office or with a technician present.

 You might have this test as a requirement before being hired for a job.
 You might also have this test if you are showing signs of drug abuse.
 Your health care provider may also give you this test to monitor drug abuse treatment and to quickly look for any signs of relapse.
 Regular testing may help you recover from drug abuse more successfully.

-Your doctor may also order tests on samples of your hair, saliva, or blood.
+Your doctor may also order tests on samples of your hair, saliva, sweat, or blood.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 To learn what the results mean for you, talk with your health care provider.

 A positive result can mean recent and past marijuana use.
 The urine marijuana test will be positive if the amount of THC in the sample is more than 50 nanograms per milliliter (ng/ml).
 This is called the cut-off level.
 If you use marijuana but your test is negative, it could be because your THC levels are below this level.
 A confirmation test can be done by a more sensitive method if the screening test is positive.
-Confirmation tests are done to be certain that the original test result is a true result and not caused by a medication or other substance interfering with the test.
+Confirmation tests are done to be certain that the original test result is a true result.
+It is done to make sure the result was not caused by a medicine or other substance affecting the test.

-Urine tests can't pinpoint the exact day or hour that marijuana was last used because THC can stay in your system even after you've stopped using marijuana.
-THC can linger on average up to 10 days for a casual user, two to four weeks for a people who use marijuana often, and more than a month for people who use more frequently.
+Urine tests can't show the exact day or hour that marijuana was last used.
+This is because THC can stay in your system even after you've stopped using marijuana.
+THC can linger on average up to 10 days for a casual user.
+It stays in your system for 2 to 4 weeks if you use marijuana often, and more than a month if you use it more often.

 This test requires a urine sample.
 You may need to give the sample with a medical staff or technician in the room.

-The nausea drug dronabinol (Marinol) gives positive test results.
-Tell your doctor if you've been taking it.
+The nausea medicine dronabinol gives positive test results.
+Tell your healthcare provider if you've been taking it.
+You may be asked to give proof you have been prescribed this medicine.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.